 The ES-1 has sliding tubes which can move if pushed.
 If manual focus is used for all slides, focus must be rechecked often, because it can drift off, I think maybe due to pressure from loading the slide eventually shifting the tubes.
 But auto focus normally works great for almost all of them.
 However, this would seem an issue on the compact camera for the few slides that don't autofocus.

 Once into the swing of things, I can shoot about 20 slides per minute (auto focus, auto exposure)... as fast as I can load them into the ES-1.
 This is the shortest part of the work.
 It did not include time to brush dust from the slide, which seemed unnecessary for my slides.
 Play and learn the first day, to see some stuff before starting the serious run.
 The ES-1 is not particularly helpful about controlling the position of the slide.
 You center it sideways by eye by judging position in the slot outside, which is easy to do, no big deal.
 I added a couple of layers of folded thick paper in the bottom of the slot to help center vertically.
-Initial alignment is not quite obvious, you crop it so the slide frame is not visible, but the viewfinder only shows about 95% of the frame anyway, etc, so it is hard to judge until you see results in the computer.
+Initial alignment is not quite obvious, you crop it so the slide frame is not visible, but if the viewfinder only shows about 95% of the frame anyway, it is hard to judge until you see results in the computer.
 Slight cropping will aid this effort, so all you worry about is getting it straight.
 Frankly, this location and cropping part is where the film scanner runs circles around us.
 But the camera's scan in a fraction of a second has much to be said for it too.
 Sufficient trial and error at first setup will learn about getting the right magnification size, and about centering it and rotating it straight, and then you can go very fast.

+Post-processing of color negatives is a special problem, and IMO, a real film scanner will be best for them.
 But slides are quite easy with the digital camera and a good macro lens.

 This was surely too chatty, sorry, but hopefully it is of help to someone.
-There are many details involved in all of this, and several choices, but a digital camera is in fact a good way to "scan" thousands of old slides quickly.
+There are many details involved in all of this, and several choices, but a digital camera is in fact a good way to "scan" thousands of old slides very quickly.